 There is minimal recovery associated with this treatment.
 As this is a non-invasive treatment, there are very few restrictions on what you can do following your session.
 These restrictions are typically put in place for 24 hours, but they may be in effect for up to 48 hours depending on how many veins were removed and how large they were.

 You may drive yourself home from your appointment because no general anesthesia is administered.
 However, if you have a friend or family member who can drive you to and from our office, we strongly recommend that you go this route.

 As long as you wear your prescription-strength compression garment, there’s not much you’re restricted from after your vein removal treatment.
 You are free to return to work, even if you have a job that requires you to work on your feet.

 The most important thing for you to avoid after your treatment session is strenuous exercise.
-This means that you are free to engage in mild-to-moderate exercise like walking, jogging, and spinning at a pace that allows you to sing or hold a conversation.
+This means that you are free to engage in a mild-to-moderate exercises like walking, jogging, and spinning at a pace that allows you to sing or hold a conversation.
 Weight lifting, CrossFit, high-intensity interval training, and indoor rowing are all off-limits.